mach3/js-moviecrop/README.md

 ## Feature

 - Animation background using CSS sprite
-- Control the animation to play, playback, stop and rewind
+- Control the animation to play, reverse, stop and rewind
 - Animation is repeatable